VladNikiforov/Minecraft-PlayTime/README.md

      ```terminal
      http://localhost:3000
      ```
      and refresh the website

 3. **More info**

    ![example-screenshot](./example-screenshot.png)

-   **- Total PlayTime** shows the total time you spent playing Minecraft **- Average PlayTime** shows the average playtime, _collected through all log files_ **- Average PlayTime** shows the average playtime, _according all days - also including the days you didn't log in_
+   - **Total PlayTime** shows the total time you spent playing Minecraft
+   - **Average PlayTime** shows the average playtime, _collected through all log files_
+   - **Average PlayTime** shows the average playtime, _according all days - also including the days you didn't log in_